 Many therapeutic procedures are palliative, usually to relieve pain.
 For instance, strontium-89 and (increasingly) samarium 153 are used for the relief of cancer-induced bone pain.
 Rhenium-186 is a newer product for this.

 A new field is targeted alpha therapy (TAT) or alpha radioimmunotherapy, especially for the control of dispersed cancers.
 The short range of very energetic alpha emissions in tissue means that a large fraction of that radiative energy goes into the targeted cancer cells, once a carrier such as a monoclonal antibody has taken the alpha-emitting radionuclide such as Bi-213 to exactly the right places.
 Clinical trials for leukaemia, cystic glioma and melanoma are under way.
-TAT using lead-212 is said to show promise for treating pancreatic, ovarian and melanoma cancers.
+TAT using lead-212 is increasingly important for treating pancreatic, ovarian and melanoma cancers.

 An experimental development of this is boron neutron capture therapy using boron-10 which concentrates in malignant brain tumours.
 The patient is then irradiated with thermal neutrons which are strongly absorbed by the boron, producing high-energy alpha particles which kill the cancer.
 This requires the patient to be brought to a nuclear reactor, rather than the radioisotopes being taken to the patient.